codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

     - freezing translation, rotation, zoom and/or shear (to do e.g. Rigid Registration)
     - multiresolution approaches
     - using custom similarity functions/losses and optimizers
-    - co- and multimodal registration
+    - parallel, multimodal and coregistration

 ## What is Affine Registration?